-Allegations Against Staff (KCSiE Part 4 p53-58)
+Allegations Against Staff (KCSiE Part 4 p56)

 This is not the responsibility of the Designated Safeguarding Lead.
-The Headteacher will deal with allegations made against school staff.
+The Headteacher will deal with allegations made against school staff including supply staff and volunteers.

-Ashwood Park Primary School will follow the "Managing Allegations Against Staff or Volunteers" (DSPPB Procedures).
+Ashwood Park Primary School will follow the "Managing Allegations Against Staff or Volunteers' (DSPPB Procedures).